-Dr Paolini and Dr Rubin are collaborating with Prof Jake Harwood from the University of Arizona, USA, to investigate the effects that the valence of intergroup contact exerts on the process of social categorisation during contact between members of different social groups (along ethnicity, age, etc.) This project is sponsored by a Discovery Project from the Australian Research Council (Paolini, Harwood, & Rubin, 2007-2011).
+Drs Paolini and Rubin are collaborating with Prof Jake Harwood from the University of Arizona, USA, to investigate the effects that the valence of intergroup contact exerts on the process of social categorisation during contact between members of different social groups (along ethnicity, age, etc.) This project was sponsored by a Discovery Project from the Australian Research Council (Paolini, Harwood, & Rubin, 2007-2011).

 Social Class Differences in Social Integration

 Dr Rubin is collaborating with Dr Chrysalis Wright at the University of Central Florida, USA investigating social class differences in students' social integration at university.

 When do In-Group Members Offer to Help Out-Group Members?

 Dr Rubin is collaborating with Dr Chuma Owuamalam from the University of Nottingham (Malaysia Campus) on research that investigates the factors that cause members of one group to offer help to members of another group.

 Dr Paolini has carried out extensive research on the psychological consequences of cross-group friendships (Paolini, 2004-2008) and is currently investigating the effects of individuals' self-expansion motives and intergroup anxiety on people's willingness to engage in inter-ethnic contact (Paolini & Alexander, 2007-2009).
 This research has received financial support from grants from John and Daphne Endowment Research Fund.

 Individualism and Collectivism as Predictors of People’s Ratings of Cities